 Finally, there is Visual SFTP.
 Visual SFTP is a powerful Windows Explorer extension that lets you easily drag and drop files through a secure connection just as easily as you would on your local network.
 Seamlessly integrated with Windows Explorer, Visual SFTP lets you open one or multiple connections and transfer or manipulate files found on remote Windows, UNIX/Linux, or any other system that supports the SSH protocol.

-Graphical ToolsMKS X/Server offers an X server for displaying X Window System-based graphical applications, including OpenGL and Motif applications, on Windows.
+Graphical ToolsPTC X/Server offers an X server for displaying X Window System-based graphical applications, including OpenGL and Motif applications, on Windows.

-Fully network-capable, MKS X/Server can display applications on Windows from a UNIX host, and is bundled with MKS Toolkit for Interoperability and MKS Toolkit for Enterprise Developers.
-MKS X/Server is also available as an add-on to all other MKS Toolkit products.
-A Japanese version of MKS X/ Server is also available.
+Fully network-capable, MKS X/Server can display applications on Windows from a UNIX host, and is bundled with PTC MKS Toolkit for Interoperability and PTC MKS Toolkit for Enterprise Developers.
+PTC X/Server is also available as an add-on to all other PTC MKS Toolkit products.
+A Japanese version of PTC X/ Server is also available.

-As discussed previously, all MKS Toolkit products also contain xterm (and kterm for Japanese users).
+As discussed previously, all PTC MKS Toolkit products also contain xterm (and kterm for Japanese users).